 In Twill Care, we’re able to collect data and insights from our users through voluntary customer surveys and on Twill our research team is able to analyze our clinical assessment tools to measure outcomes.

 Here’s what we’ve learned from our surveys:

-- Psoriasis comes with a large emotional burden: Twill Care user surveys showed that one of the most challenging aspects of psoriasis is dealing with the emotional and mental impact of flare ups.
+- Psoriasis comes with a large emotional burden: Twill Care for Psoriasis user surveys showed that one of the most challenging aspects of psoriasis is dealing with the emotional and mental impact of flare ups.
 Users say the biggest challenge they find when seeking emotional support is that they feel as if people who don’t have psoriasis don’t “get it."

 - Choosing the right treatment is hard: Twill Care user surveys also found that the biggest challenge people faced was typically finding the right treatment option (41.1%)

 - Diet impacts psoriasis: Twill Care surveys found that 91% of users believe their diet impacts their psoriasis.
 Of those, only 12% said their doctor recommended dietary changes and 95% have not seen a nutritionist.
 The top foods that members think help their psoriasis are fruits and vegetables, as well as gluten-free or dairy-free diets.

 - Twill Care for Psoriasis encouraged patients to seek physician intervention: Twill Care user surveys show a 37% increase in the number of people who sought professional treatment for their psoriasis within two months of joining the community.